RomanCast/romancast.github.io/content/posts/artificial_data.md

 math: true
 ---

-According to Chinchilla scaling laws [[1]](#references), data may soon be a bottleneck for training really large English language models.
+According to Chinchilla scaling laws for Transformers [[1]](#references), data may soon be a bottleneck for training really large English language models.
 The vast majority of languages already lack data for training even moderately sized networks.

 Thus, during the last few months, we experimented with the following question: what if we could pretrain Masked Language Models (MLM, think BERT or RoBERTa) using only **artificially created data**, then **continue pretraining on languages with very little resources**?
 Ideally, our synthetic data could be generated quickly and be scaled to extremely large sizes as well as have properties that allow the models to “learn something”.